v3io/flex-fuse/README.md

 This driver allow accessing iguazio data containers (or a sub-path) as a shared volume storage for Kubernetes.

-the same volume (data container) can be accessed **simultaneously** by multiple application containers or ([nuclio](https://github.com/nuclio/nuclio)) serverless functions, by multiple remote clients (via S3 Object API), and can be viewed or modified in the iguazio UI (browse container view).
+the same volume (data container) can be accessed **simultaneously** by multiple application containers or ([nuclio](https://github.com/nuclio/nuclio)) serverless functions, by multiple remote clients (e.g. via S3 Object API or DynamoDB API), and can be viewed or modified in the iguazio UI (browse container view).

 > Note: iguazio data platform provide unique multi-model capabilities, files and objects can also be viewed as database, document or stream records when using appropriate data APIs.
 Updates to data are immediately committed ensuring full consistency regardless of the API semantics.

 ## Installation